Volume Backup & Restore

 +-------------+--------------------------------------+

-After the backup is restored, it will show as: available.
+1. After the backup is fully restored your new volume will show as: available.

 | ID | Name | Status | Size | Attached to |